Litefyr/Litefyr.Tailwind/README.md

 # Tailwind settings for Litefyr

-This package provides the custom tailwind settings and plugins for [LiteFyr].
+This package provides the custom tailwind settings and plugins for [Litefyr].

 ## Installation